SimonFrost-Arm/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 The entries in the token can be verified to be trustworthy and assigned to the current Realm by checking their bindings to the Devices Token {{sec-device-token}}.

-The token is carried as a separate entity in the overall attestation token CMW using the tag 44252.
+The token is carried as a separate entity in the overall attestation token CMW using the collection key 44252.

 For details of the format of the selective trust devices token, see {{EAT-DA}}.